kabene/basic_azure/README.md

 Make sure you configure usage and budget alerts so you don't use up all of your credits!

 For more info see: https://simone-au.medium.com/getting-started-with-azure-for-free-431d206c26a6

+To clean up evrything that has been created: Remove-AzResourceGroup -Name $rgname